Monika Treut

 Monika Treut (born April 6, 1954, in Mönchengladbach, North Rhine-Westphalia, Germany) is a German filmmaker.
 She made her feature film debut with Seduction: The Cruel Woman (co-directed by Elfi Mikesch), a film that explores sadomasochistic sex practices.
 She has made over 20 films, including the short documentaries Annie and My Father is Coming.
-Treut’s involvement extends across writing, directing, editing and acting.
+Treut’s film work includes writing, directing, editing, and acting.

-Education and career
+Education

-Treut attended high school at an all-girls state school.
-She studied literature and Political Science at Philipps-University, Marburg.
+Treut attended at an all-girls state high school.
+She studied literature and political science at Marburg University.
+After passing the state examination she graduated in 1978.
+In 1984, Treut earned her doctorate degree in philology from Marburg University.
 She wrote her PhD thesis about The Cruel Woman: Female Images in the Writing of Marquis de Sade and Leopold von Sacher-Masoch.

-After passing the state examination she graduated in 1978.
+Career

+Known for her queer films, Treut also makes documentaries.
+Her subject matter varies from film to film, from one woman's efforts to help street children in Rio de Janeiro to about the culinary arts of Taiwan.

+Throughout her career Treut has been involved in several aspects of filmmaking, including acting, directing, producing, writing, and editing.
+Her film catalogue includes over 20 films, both in her native language German and in English.

+Early film career

 During her studies at university in the mid-1970s she began working with video.
 She worked as a media associate in Marburg, Frankfurt, and Berlin.

-In 1984, Treut earned her doctorate degree in philology from the University of Marburg.
-That same year she founded Hyena Filmproduktion together with Elfi Mikesch, and began producing, writing, and directing independent feature films.
+In 1984 she founded Hyena Filmproduktion together with Elfi Mikesch, and began producing, writing, and directing independent feature films.
 The following year Treut made her feature film debut with Seduction: The Cruel Woman, a film that explored sadomasochistic sex practices.
 Treut also spent time in America during the 1980s.
-Traveling and working in San Francisco and New York City, Treut met and worked with Annie Sprinkle and Werner Schroeter, while also producing some of her own films.
-These relationships led to the films Annie (documentary short), My Father is Coming and Encounter with Werner Schroeter (documentary short).
+Traveling and working in San Francisco and New York City, Treut met and worked with Annie Sprinkle and Werner Schroeter.
+These relationships led to the films Annie, My Father is Coming, and Encounter with Werner Schroeter.

-Famous for her queer films, Treut also makes documentaries.
-Her films have explored many interests around the world.
-The subject matter varies from film to film; whether queer-themed, or about one woman's efforts to help street kids in Rio de Janeiro, or about the culinary arts of Taiwan—her documentaries find interesting, real people to focus on.

-Throughout her film career Treut has been involved in several aspects of filmmaking, including acting, directing, producing, writing, filming, and editing.
-Her film catalogue includes over 20 films, both in her native language German and in English.